 "Do you really have to lift and store bulbs after flowering.
 Or leave them in pots?"

 In short, no. You could leave your bulbs in their pots indefinitely.
 When bulbs have finished flowering, deadhead them, give them some seaweed feed (or Tomorite) and leave them somewhere sunny to die back naturally.
 Don't tie up the leaves.
 Bulbs need this period to 'recharge'.
 Remove the leaves only when they are all brown, When bulbs enter dormancy, they like to be dry, so position the pots out of the rain, if possible.
 The only issue is that the potting compost will eventually run out of nutrition.
-To combat this, in late winter, sprinkle over a dose of Fish-Blood-Bonemeal and a fresh layer of compost.
+To combat this, in late winter, remove the top few centimetres of compost and replace with new compost.
+Then sprinkle over a dose of Fish-Blood-Bonemeal

 Add comment